kaifishr/kaifishr.github.io/_posts/2020-12-12-adaptive-learning-rate-method.md

 As we can see, the proposed method uses gradient information provided by the current and past time step to determine a learning rate for the next gradient descent step.
 The method allows to compute an adaptive global learning rate that determines the adjustment of all weights or parameter-wise adaptive learning rates.
 Moreover, the proposed method for determining adaptive learning rates is very easy to implement.

-### Implementation
+## Implementation

 In this section I want to show how the method introduced above can be integrated into common gradient descent optimization schemes.
-The implementation is fairly straightforward and can also be found on my Github repository (**here**)
+The implementation is fairly straightforward and can also be found on my Github repository.

 ```python
 def f(x, y):